SchlossVRL/UW-Virtual-Brain-Project/README.md

 SIMULATOR SICKNESS QUESTIONNAIRE

 `SSQ-Exp1A.csv`, `SSQ-Exp1B.csv`, `SSQ-Exp2.csv`: store the data from the simulator sickness questionanires.
-Each participant rated the 4 items (headache repeated in Exp1A and Exp1B) by circling "None", "Slight", "Moderate", "Severe", coded as 1-4.
-The columns include one column for each of the 4 items at each timepoint (timepoints marked as Q1, Q2, Q3) (12 columns total).
-Additional columns include
+Each participant rated the 4 items (headache repeated in Exp1A and Exp1B and is marked as timepoint.Headache1 & timepoint.Headache2) by circling "None", "Slight", "Moderate", "Severe", coded as 1-4.
+The columns include one column for each of the 4 items at each timepoint (timepoints marked as Q1, Q2, Q3).
+Additional columns include:
 - `Subj`: participant number
 - `AveHeadache` = average of two headache ratings for each timepoint.
 Note Exp2 only had headache presented once, but we include this column for consistency across experiments when performing the analyses.